 Business Formation Attorney in La Mesa Serving San Diego County

 Selecting a legal entity for your business is not a decision that should be made lightly.
 It is much easier to get yourself into a business entity than it is to get yourself out of one.
 If after you have created a business entity you subsequently decide to change the form of the entity for your business then it will likely require the closing down of your first entity and the creation of a second entity.
 Once a business entity has been capitalized then the subsequent closing down of the entity will likely require the completion of legal documents and the closing down of the accounting books and records of the business.
-Frequently, this requires the assistance of both an attorney and an accountant to complete this process.
+Frequently, this requires the assistance of both a business formation lawyer and an accountant to complete this process.
 For this reason it is important to give careful consideration to selecting a business entity from which to operate your business.

 Before selecting a business form you should ask yourself the following questions:

 - Are you looking to limit your liability from the business?